Skip to Main Content

 Unreported judgments are decisions of courts that have not been published in a law report.
 The decision may not have been published for a number of reasons, such as the case being too recent, the case not adding any additional authority to the body of case law or because the case may have been considered of little significance at the time.

-Why use authorised reports?
+Why use Authorised Reports?

 In Australia, if a decision appears in an authorised report series, this is the version that must be cited in student essays and scholarly publications - see Rule 2.2.2 in AGLC4.